flyingmachine/brave-clojure-web/content/read-and-eval.md

 Clojure code consists of representations of lists.
 These representations are parsed by the **reader**, which produces the data structure that's then **evaluated**.
-This makes Clojure **homoiconic**:
-Clojure programs are represented by Clojure data structures.
+This makes Clojure **homoiconic**: Clojure programs are represented by Clojure data structures.
 Overall, the read/eval process looks something like this:

 ![read-eval](/images/read-eval/read-eval.png)

 To fully understand how what's going on here, we'll explore the reader and how it parses text to produce data structures.
 Then we'll learn about the rules employed when evaluating data structures.
 Finally, we'll tie everything together with an introduction to macros.

 ## The Reader

-We now know that Clojure evaluates data structures.
+You now know that Clojure evaluates data structures.
 Where do these data structures come from, though?
 For example, when you type the following in the REPL